nodejs/node-v0.x-archive/doc/api/cluster.markdown

     (Default=`process.argv.slice(2)`)
   * `silent` {Boolean} whether or not to send output to parent's stdio.
     (Default=`false`)
+  * `distribute` {Function} user-specified server connection distribution function.
+Invoked with only one argument - `callback`, which it should invoke in a following way: `callback(err, worker)`, where the `worker` argument is an instance of `Worker` class and specifies to which worker a request should be scheduled.
+    NOTE: Experimental.
+Works only with round-robin scheduling mode.

 All settings set by the `.setupMaster` is stored in this settings object.
 This object is not supposed to be changed or set manually, by you.